jimporter/mettle/README.md

 # mettle

-**mettle** is a library for writing unit tests using C++14.
-Its main goals are readability and avoidance of unnecessary macros.
+**mettle** is a unit testing framework for C++14.
+It aims to maximize readability and clarity, allowing you to focus on writing tests instead of wrestling with the API.

 ## Documentation